 - 1. The President's letter is sent to all members of the community annually; - 2.
-The Affirmative Action Plan is posted on the CPLA website at www.york.cuny.edu/cpla. - 3.
-The report is distributed and reviewed with the President's Cabinet and Department Chairs. - 4.
-The College's Affirmative Action policy is published in a guide for faculty and the College Bulletin.
-New or updated policy is circulated to administrative staff at meetings and incorporated into the relevant booklets, guides and bulletins, as soon as received for CUNY headquarters. - 5.
+The Affirmative Action Plan is posted on the CPLA website at www.york.cuny.edu/cpla; - 3.
+The report is distributed to the President's Executive team, Department Chairs and the Library.
+Additionally, the executive summary of the report is posted on the webpage; - 4.
+The College's Affirmative Action policy is published in a guide for faculty and the College Bulletin; - 5.
 Posters are displayed throughout the campus in high visibility areas; - 6.
-Copies of the entire Affirmative Action Plan are kept on file in the Library, the Offices of: Compliance Programs & Legal Affairs, Academic Affairs, and Faculty and Staff Relations. - 7.
-Periodic meetings are held with department chairs and unit directors; - 8.
-A non-discrimination clause is included in the union contracts; all contractual provisions are reviewed to ensure that they are non-discriminatory; and - 9.
-Presentations may be made at orientation sessions for new employees.
+Periodic meetings are held with department chairs and unit directors; - 7.
+A non-discrimination clause is included in the union contracts.